elasticio/sugarcrm-component/README.md

 ## Upsert Object By ID

 Update an existing entry if the id provided.
 Otherwise create a new entry.
 You must select the type of object to lookup.
+Input metadata is fetched dynamically from your SugarCRM account.
+Output metadata is the same as input metadata, so you may expect all fields that you mapped as input to be returned as output.

+#### Input fields description
+* **Module** - Input field where you should choose the object type, which you want to find.
+E.g. `Note`
+* **Utilize data attachment from previous step (for objects with a binary field)** - a checkbox, if it is checked and an input message contains an attachment and specified object has a binary field (type of `file`) then the attachment is put into object's binary field.

+#### Limitations
+When **Utilize data attachment from previous step (for objects with a binary field)** is checked and this action is used with Local Agent error would be thrown: 'getaddrinfo ENOTFOUND steward-service.platform.svc.cluster.local steward-service.platform.svc.cluster.local:8200'

 ## Bulk Create Objects
 Provides a simple interface for quickly creating large amounts of objects.